kuninethan95/dsc-phase-2-project/RM2.md

 -  R^2 0.71
 - Homoskedacicity assumption is met
 - QQ model shows very few values tailing off, only past 2.5 quantiles
-- Assumptions are better met than when using Z-Score outlier removal
+- Assumptions are better met than when using Z-Score outlier removal, especially homoskedacicity

 ## Check for Multicollinearity